Community Design & Active Living

 Biki is Honolulu’s large-scale bikeshare system, brought to you by the 501(c)3 non-profit, Bikeshare Hawai‘i.
 Launched in late 2017, Biki has 1,300 bikes at over 130 conveniently located self-service “Biki Stops” throughout downtown Honolulu.

-Hawai‘i Island now has a new, viable transportation option that provides economic, health, and ultimate convenience benefits.
-Bikeshare Hawai‘i Island is now available for residents and visitors alike in Kailua-Kona and Hilo.
-Hawai‘i Island is a non-profit 501(c)(3) program created through the efforts of the County of Hawai‘i Department of Research and Development, the Mayor’s Active Living Advisory Council, and PATH – People for Active Transportation Hawaii.
+Additionally, Hawai‘i Island now has a new viable transportation option that provides economic, health, and ultimate convenience benefits.
+HI Bike is now available for residents and visitors alike in Kailua-Kona and Hilo.